sanjeevs/srm_sap/README.md

    cd $SAP_HOME/sap1/run
    make run_vcs
 ```
+Note that the [test](https://github.com/sanjeevs/srm_sap/wiki/SAP1_test) in the SAP1 testbench spawns the same sequence from the block level test.
+No changes are done to the sequence, yet it runs on different adapters.
+It is spawned on the host agent just like real world.
+If faster simulation time is desired, we can spawn it on the internal block PIO bus.
+If backdoor path is known then we can even directly program the registers in zero time.

 ## Running SAP2 testbench.
 To run the SAP2 testbench, run the target 'run_vcs' in the run directory,